YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (key *KeyT) IncrST(tptoken uint64, errstr *BufferT, incr, retval *BufferT) error

-Matching `Go IncrE()`_, :code:`IncrST()` wraps `ydb_incr_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-incr-s-ydb-incr-st>`_ to atomically increment the referenced global or local variable node coerced to a number, with :code:`incr` coerced to a number.
+Matching `Go IncrE()`_, :code:`IncrST()` wraps :ref:`ydb-incr-s-st-fn` to atomically increment the referenced global or local variable node coerced to a number, with :code:`incr` coerced to a number.
 It stores the result in the node and also returns it through the :code:`BufferT` structure referenced by :code:`retval`.

-- If `ydb_incr_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-incr-s-ydb-incr-st>`_ returns an error such as NUMOFLOW, the method makes no changes to the structures under :code:`retval` and returns the error.
+- If :ref:`ydb-incr-s-st-fn` returns an error such as NUMOFLOW, the method makes no changes to the structures under :code:`retval` and returns the error.
 - If the length of the data to be returned exceeds :code:`retval.lenAlloc`, the method sets the :code:`len_used` of the :code:`C.ydb_buffer_t` referenced by :code:`retval` to the required length, and returns an INVSTRLEN error.
 The value referenced by :code:`retval` is unspecified.
 - Otherwise, it copies the data to the buffer referenced by the :code:`retval.buf_addr`, sets :code:`retval.lenUsed` to its length.